Ohio Home Insurance: Best Companies, Average Rates & Coverage Tips

 Ohio Severe Weather Risks: Tornadoes, Hail & Ice Storms

 The good news: standard homeowners policies in Ohio generally cover wind, hail, tornado, ice, and snow damage.
+Most Ohio homeowner policies cover sudden, accidental damage from storms, including wind damage to roofing systems, hail impact on shingles and gutters, and water intrusion resulting from storm-related structural failures.
 The bad news: insurers are responding to rising losses by:

-• Adding separate wind/hail deductibles, often calculated as 1% to 2% of dwelling coverage
+• Adding separate wind/hail deductibles, often 1% to 2% of dwelling coverage

 • Using roof depreciation schedules that pay actual cash value instead of full replacement cost on older roofs